JonmarCorpuz/SecondBrain/Protocol - IPv6.md

 * Uses the **FF00::/8** address block, which ranges from **FF00::** to **FFFF:FFFF:FFFF:FFFF:FFFF:FFFF:FFFF:FFFF**
 * Used to deliver packets to multiple recipients that are part of a specific multicast group
 * Devices interested in receiving multicast traffic subscribe to specific multicast addresses
-* Defines multiple multicast scopes which indicate how far the packet should be forwarded
+* Defines multiple multicast scopes which indicate how far the packet should be forwarded, which needs to be defined by the network engineer

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/sddsfgfgfgfserwerewrewtrtretwrwewewqewr.png)